 Yes, unoptimized images can rattle your store’s user experience and performance.
 Unoptimized images can cause trouble when your store is on a flash sale; it will affect your reputation.

-So, it is crucial to follow your eCommerce site checklist and optimize the images before launching the Shopify store.
+So, it is crucial to follow your Shopify store checklist and optimize the images before launching the Shopify store.
 Let’s see how to achieve it,

-Minimize your image size - Store’s can use compressed images, so reduce the file size of the images before uploading it.
+Minimize your image size – Stores can use compressed images, so reduce the file size of the images before uploading them.
 You are not printing, to use a high-quality image.

-Enhance your alt attributes - Alt attributes provide alternative info of the image and also increases web accessibility.
+Enhance your alt attributes – Alt attributes provide alternative info of the image and also increase web accessibility.
 Make sure you enhance it with keywords.

 Select the proper file type – It is recommended to use the file type .jpg & .png, at times, you can also use .gif type images.